culturetogoberlin/sparql-how-tos/README.md

 ## Problems and Solutions

-### How to get info about items with knwon IDs
+### How to get specific info about items with knwon IDs

 Problem:

-We have a list of items with known IDs (Q Numbers) and want to get some information about them.
+We have a list of items with known IDs (Q Numbers) and want to get some (a given list of properties) information about them.

 Solution (using Wikidata Query Service):